slatedb/slatedb/docs/0002-compaction.md

 ```

 ##### Compaction Executor
-The Compaction Executor provides the following interface to the CompactionPolicy:
+The Compaction Executor provides the following interface to the CompactionScheduler:

 ```
 trait CompactionExecutor {